Skip to content

 You must have the “Approve and Deny Campaigns” permission.
 This permission controls who can update the approval status of a campaign.
 With this permission, you can do the following:

-• Self-approve the campaign
+• Self-approve the Campaign

-• Approve and launch the campaign
+• Approve and launch the Campaign

-• Approve but not launch the campaign (a different user with the “Send Campaigns, Canvases” permission can launch the campaign)
+• Approve but not launch the Campaign (a different user with the “Send Campaigns, Canvases” permission can launch the Campaign)

-• Neither approve or launch the campaign
+• Neither approve nor launch the Campaign

 You must have the “Approve and Deny Canvases” permission.
 This permission controls who can update the approval status of a Canvas.
 With this permission, you can do the following: